Steel Torque Meter Wire Calibration

 It looks like there is quite a bit of scatter, with no obvious trend, but consider that the range here is way above zero, 10,033,718 to 12,172,279, so we are looking at it through a microscope.
 Average 11,434,801, standard deviation 639,562, amounting to 5.59%.
 If you use the average, you probably won’t be off by more than 3%.
 The individual test measurements had standard deviations of a fraction of a %.
 Since the test method is pretty simple, I recommend you test your wire to get best accuracy in your torque measurements.
 The average G can be used for a preliminary estimate of the required length and diameter.

 I found that with 11.2 cm between the fixed end and the indicator needle, the DCTM would indicate 1.0 inch ounce at 10:00 O’clock.
 However, after twisting it to 12:00 O’clock, it would not go back to zero; that much torque exceeds the elastic limit of the steel wire.
 To go higher than 1.0 inch ounce requires a larger diameter wire of much greater length.
-The length needs to be more than about 350 times the diameter to prevent yield at 360 degrees.

 2 thoughts on “Steel Torque Meter Wire Calibration